DanielBradford/rubic/testing.md

 <a name="crud"></a>
 ### **CRUD FUNCTIONALITY TESTING**
 CREATE:  <span style="color:#00b300">PASSED</span>

 - All creation functionality for recipes, users, recipe types, products and tools was successful and reflected in the Mongo database

 READ: <span style="color:#00b300">PASSED</span>

 - All data was successfully presented to the user and is accurate to all data stored in the Mongo database

 UPDATE: <span style="color:#00b300">PASSED</span>

+- It was important that when the edit form was presented that the form input fields were populated with the recipe information.
+I ensured the correct data was parsed and bound to the edit_recipe template with the option to be updated/edited by the user.
 - All update functionality for editing recipes and users, was successful and the database stored the data accordingly

 DELETE: <span style="color:#00b300">PASSED</span>

 - All functionality for deleting recipes, users, recipe types, tools and products was successful along with all Javascript confirmations.
+Further testing was needed for XSS attacks.
+(Cross Site Scripting)
 <a name="js"></a>
 ### **JAVASCRIPT/JQUERY INTERACTIVITY TESTING** <span style="color:#00b300">PASSED</span>